Skip to main content

 Supported Attestation Types

 Authenticator attestation is a core concept of FIDO UAF.
-Currently, Nevis Mobile Authentication only supports Surrogate Basic Attestation , basic full attestation will follow in the near future.
+Currently, Nevis Mobile Authentication only supports Surrogate Basic Attestation , full basic attestation will follow in the near future.

 Supported Algorithms for Attestation Validation